nuodata/nuodata-db-api/README.md

 // this will execute the setup script on every start up, you can choose app.init({
-  globalDb: process.env.DATABASE_URL, // if you want a global DB object for your database, pass the dsn.
+  dsn: process.env.DATABASE_URL, // if you want a global DB object for your database, pass the dsn.
 Basically if your app connects to only one database
   logLevel: 'fatal'|'error'|'warn'|'info'|'debug'| // the log level used by the bunyan logger (default 'info'), see https://github.com/trentm/node-bunyan for more info
   logRequest: true|false // whether to log request, using INFO logging level
   logStreams: [] // an array of log streams, see https://github.com/trentm/node-bunyan for more information